 4. “I’m sad, and I don’t know why.”

 The amygdala controls strong emotions, too.
 When your child’s anxiety reaches its peak, sadness can switch to high volume, too.
 And this is not necessarily an indication that something sad has occurred.
 It may only mean that their brain is on high alert.

 5. “But, what if …?”

-If this is what you often hear your kid say, know that the what-ifs are just an attempt by your child’s anxious brain to stay safe and protected by eliminating as many unknown situations and risks as possible.
+If this is what you often hear your kid say, know that the what-ifs are just your child’s anxious brain’s attempt to stay safe and protected by eliminating as many unknown situations and risks as possible.

 You can help inhibit their worries by asking them to tell you what they think will happen.
 This question will cause the pre-frontal cortex (a part of the brain which is more rational) to activate.